Meiguro/simplyjs/README.md

 #### Menu.section(sectionIndex, section)

-Define the section to be displayed at sectionIndex.
+Define the section to be displayed at `sectionIndex`.
+See [Menu] for the properties of a section.

 ````js
 var section = {